lidofinance/state-mate/README.md

 ### ABIs

-All requried ABIs must be located in the same directory as the config and placed under `abi` folder.
+All requried ABIs are located in the same directory as the config and placed under `abi` folder being downloaded upon the first launch.
 See [configs](/configs/).

 ## 🔧 Contributing